 - Keep your plan simple and to the point

-- Always include your unique value proposition.
-Describe what differentiates you from your competitors
+- Always include your unique value proposition (this describes what differentiates you from your competitors)

 - Develop a feasible budget plan

 - Keep your target market in mind when defining your export plan

 - A good export plan guides you seamlessly through different export processes.

 - Ensure you incorporate relevant stakeholders (financial advisers, brokers and governmental bodies)

 - will assist you in defining export goals and match your resources to those goals.